Autobianchi Bianchina

-The Autobianchi Bianchina is a minicar produced by the Italian automaker Autobianchi, based on the Fiat 500.
+The Autobianchi Bianchina is a minicar produced by the Italian automaker Autobianchi, based on the Fiat 500's chassis and mechanicals.
 It was available in various configurations: Berlina (saloon), Cabriolet (roadster), Trasformabile (fixed profile convertible), Panoramica (station wagon), and Furgoncino (van).
 The car was presented to the public on 16 September 1957 at the Museum of Science and Technology in Milan.

 Initially, the car was equipped with the smallest Fiat engine, air-cooled 479 cc, producing 15 PS.
 In 1959, the engine power was increased to 16.5 PS and in 1960, the cabriolet version was launched.